jeffdepascale/IoTBeacon/README.md

 # IoTBeacon
-IoT beacon notification receiver and trigger built on AdaFruit IO
+IoT beacon notification receiver and trigger built on AdaFruit IO and IFTTT